 Under 20,000 dollars

 Newer vehicles and basic warranties are more common here.
-Examples include a late-model Toyota Corolla (2018–2020), a 2018–2021 Subaru Forester, or a 2019–2021 Honda CR-V. These vehicles are likely to include modern safety features and may still have some factory warranty coverage.
+Examples include a late-model Toyota Corolla from 2018 to 2020 at roughly $14,600 to $19,000, a 2018 to 2021 Subaru Forester, or a 2019 to 2021 Honda CR-V.

-Car Types That Work Best for Students
+Vehicle Types That Work Best on Campus

 Is 1,500 Dollars Enough for a First Car?